 You wish for an agent to take control of your financial affairs now AND if/when you become incapacitated or legally incompetent

-Who Are the Key People Involved in this Agreement
+Who Are the Key Parties Involved in this Agreement

 The Principal: The individual who is seeking to appoint a power of attorney.